giorgosskl08/architecture-project/Report.md

              type=MinorCPU
           ```
          Although as mentioned in part 1. the default value, defined in `starter_se.py`, for the CPU-type is "atomic", the final value is determined by the argument in the above command `--cpu="minor"`.
-      * from `statistics.txt` the operational frequency is 1GHZ as expected
+      * from `stats.txt` the operational frequency is 1GHZ as expected
          ```
           sim_freq                                 1000000000000                       # Frequency of simulated ticks
          ```